 If you want something more refreshing than the original recipe, you can try some variations by adding flavors to the mix, such as pumpkin puree or diced apples.

-Allow natural pressure release for about 10 minutes, then quick release any remaining pressure.
+- Allow natural pressure release for about 10 minutes, then quickly release any remaining pressure.